 - Kai Hiwatari from Beyblade wears a white one, his asskickness is Lampshaded in the series by Takao.

-- Appears as a Kamen Rider homage in Bleach, where one of the Vizard, Mashiro, wears a scarf in human form, along with a Tokusatsu-esque white bodysuit.
-Naturally, her Hollow mask looks suspicously like a Kamen Rider helmet.
+- Mashiro is a Kamen Rider Shout-Out so she naturally wears a scarf to go with her white bodysuit and the Hollow mask that looks like a Kamen Rider helmet.

 - Haruko of FLCL wears a scarf quite often.
 Since her main mode of transportation is a supersonic Vespa, it makes a bit more sense than most... until you remember she doesn't use it or her goggles while flying.

 - In Kino's Journey, Kino usually wears a scarf, although it's most notable during the winter scenes or when driving her moterad in bad weather.